plmercereau/nicos/README.md

+# Nicos

-# Nicos - _Nix Integrated Configuration and Operational Systems_
+_Nix Integrated Configuration and Operational Systems._

 See [this configuration](https://github.com/plmercereau/nix-config) for illustration.